coactions/dynamic-matrix/README.md

 # matrix

-Github Action that returns a dynamic test matrix.
-Currently supports projects
+Github Action that returns a dynamic test matrix, currently supporting projects
 using:

 - `python` and `tox`